symsoft/ecc-api-guide/assign_a_service.md

 Services can be assigned to a Subscription by issuing a POST request on the _/ecc/v1/subscriptions/{type}:{id}/services_ path.
 The body of the request includes the different services.

-If the Service allows multiple instances then multiple invocations of the same command will result in multiple instances of the Service being assigned to the Subscriber.

 __Example Command:__
 ```